nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

       in :numref:`ele_signature`
     - RSA Signature, PKCS1 v1.5 and PSS with hash as listed in :numref:`ele_signature`.
 Not supported on i.MX8ULP
+    - EDDSA Signature with hash or a message already hashed as listed in :numref:`ele_signature`.
+Not supported on i.MX8ULP and i.MX95

 Verify operation
 """"""""""""""""